-18. Is there a limit on the number of times an employee can be accepted for a canvass?
+16. Is there a limit on the number of times an employee can be accepted for a transfer as a result of a canvass?

 Answer: An employee placed through a successful canvass, must remain in the new bid cluster for a period of 12 months from the date of placement.